lumiarisdev/HexProcWorldGen/README.md

 # HexProcWorldGen
 A procedural world generator written in C#, visuals done with the Unity game engine.
+WASD for camera movement.

 The world generation code is located primarily in Assets/WorldMap/.
 Code for the visuals is likewise primarily in Assets/HexMap/.